akhilaanya/astro-research/README.md

 I must go back to my actual homework now, because this is a side tangent from when I inadvertently noticed a mistake in the graph I made this morning.
 But maybe it will be useful for me to write some brief change logs in this README.md, because I often forget what things are from and I have to go in and open the file, which takes up a lot of time!

+### Changelog
+March 6, 2026: Updated the "columns" file for the fake.fits and .fits files for each field.